What makes the Ph.D. in Transpersonal Psychology through Sofia University Different?

 Are You a Match?

-The global doctoral student seems to fit a certain model.
+The residential doctoral student seems to fit a certain model.
 Does this sound like you?

 - able to work independently

 The PhD is offered through both onsite and online formats.
 Our distinctive balance of scholarly study, experiential learning, and professional development supports the work of bringing transformational concepts and practices into the world in a manner that promotes personal growth, social change, and healing in a variety of settings.
 Unsure whether a doctor of psychology or a doctor of clinical psychology is right for you?
 Read more here.